Mid-Term Disability Insurance

 You'll Enjoy Worthwhile Benefits — Commensurate With Your Profession

 A disability could potentially destroy your way of life.
 It can take away many things you've achieved through your profession — all the things you've enjoyed at your income level.
 The ABE Mid-Term Disability Plan can insure you and your family against such a loss.
 Since your income is the basis of your lifestyle, protect it with ABE Mid-Term Disability Insurance.

 Members Can Insure Income Up To $12,000 Per Month

-If you are an ABA member under age 70 and actively at work full-time, you are eligible to apply for coverage.
-Depending on your income and the level of insurance protection you feel you need, you may insure yourself from $100 to $12,000 a month…in increments of $100.
-Total disability benefits (including any other disability plan you may have) may not exceed the lesser of $20,000 or 66 2/3% of your basic monthly pay for benefit amounts through $7,500 (60% for monthly benefits over $7,500).
+If you are an ABA member under age 65 and actively at work full-time, you are eligible to apply for coverage.
+Depending on your income and the level of insurance protection you feel you need, you may insure yourself from $100 to $12,000 a month, in increments of $100.
+Total monthly disability benefits (including those from any other disability plan you may have) may not exceed the lesser of $20,000 or 66 2/3% of your basic monthly pay for benefit amounts through $7,500 (60% for monthly benefits over $7,500).

-Your spouse under age 70 who is actively working full-time may apply for monthly disability income benefits in increments of $100, up to $5,000 a month.
-The 66 2/3% and 60% limitations stated above also apply to your spouse.
-Spouse’s coverage is limited to 9 times the Member’s monthly benefit.
-Members must be insured to insure their spouses.
+Your spouse/domestic partner (DP) under age 65 who is actively working full-time may apply for monthly disability income benefits in increments of $100, up to $5,000 a month.
+The 66 2/3% limitation stated above also applies to your spouse/DP.
+Spouse/DP’s coverage is limited to 9 times the member’s monthly benefit.
+Members must be insured to insure their spouses/DPs.
 Certain occupations may not be eligible.
 To verify occupational eligibility, call the ABE toll-free at 1-800-621-8981.
 If both you and your spouse/DP are ABA members you may both apply for separate member coverage, but if you apply separately you may not also insure each other as a spouse/DP on your coverage.

 Definition Of Disability